Best Domain Name For Affiliate Marketing

 I’ve learned that the more catchy your website name is the more people click.

-Either way, I had to learn the hard way that no one wants to be associated with a horrible website name.
+Either way, I had to learn the hard way that no one wants to be associated with a horrible website name, even if you have the great content.

 Truth is, if the website name sounds Spammy, or just plain ole ridiculous not too many people will share the website name on their social media profiles.

-They just don’t want to be associated with it.
+The reasoning behind this is people just don’t want to be associated with spam or skeptical things.

 On top of that my articles completely sucked.